bjornbytes/lovr-docs/guides/Compiling.md

 cmake --build .
 ```

-The `lovr` executable should exist in `lovr/build` now.
+The lovr executable should exist in `lovr/build` now.
 You can run a game like this:

 ```sh
 ./lovr /path/to/myGame
 ```

 You can also copy or symlink LÖVR into a directory on your `PATH` environment variable (e.g.
-`/usr/local/bin`) and run games from anywhere by just typing `lovr`.
+`/usr/local/bin`) and run games from anywhere by just typing 'lovr'.

 WebVR
 ---